rasiondetrehasarrived/rasiondetrehasarrived/README.md

-hey. psst.about likw 100 views on my profile views thing is because of how many times ive edited resptories (idk how to spell it) so uhm yeah. its supposed to be like 600 right now
+hey. psst.about likw 150views on my profile views thing is because of how many times ive edited resptories (idk how to spell it) so uhm yeah. its supposed to be like 550 right now